j-he/j-he/README.md

-### Hi there 👋
+### Hi there, 你好, Kia ora 👋

-😄 Pronouns: He
+😄 Pronouns: he

-⚡ Fun fact: My pronoun is the same as my last name.
+⚡ Fun fact: My pronoun is the same as my last name 😆

 <!--
 **j-he/j-he** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.